 How to get around Miyama

-Miyama is covered by a fairly comprehensive bus network; however, buses tend to be infrequent and traveling across town sometime requires a transfer along the way, usually at Miyawaki where the transfers are often reasonably well timed.
+Miyama is covered by a fairly comprehensive bus network.
+Buses operate roughly hourly along the main route that connects Hiyoshi Station with the town center and Kayabuki no Sato.
+Service on most other lines, however, is much less frequent.
 Bus fares depend on the distance traveled.
-Alternatively, a 1-day bus pass for 1200 yen and a 2-day pass for 1500 yen provide unlimited rides on Nantan buses on one calendar day (not including the JR Bus).
+Alternatively, a 1-day bus pass for 1200 yen and a 2-day pass for 1500 yen provide unlimited rides on Nantan buses on one calendar day (not including the JR bus).